Roman-UCSD/BasicATLAS/README.md

 source compile.com
 ```

-The script will also carry out a few necessary rearrangements ("[repacking](https://wwwuser.oats.inaf.it/castelli/sources/dfsynthe.html)") of line lists.
+The script will also carry out a few necessary rearrangements ("[repacking](https://wwwuser.oats.inaf.it/castelli/sources/dfsynthe.html)") of line lists and some source code patching.

 Finally, run the test script to make sure the installation was successful: